 Priority 3: Education and Trainings That Prioritize the Experience and Wisdom of Impacted Persons

-Priority 4: Demonstrable Commitment to Greater Equity in Access of Existing DLC Resources
+Priority 4: Demonstrable Commitment to Greater Equity in Access of Existing DLC Resources, including creating other formats to share information (including creating short videos available in different formats and languages)

 Current Members